ArsalanSiddique/ajaxWithPhp/README.md

-This is learning repository of basic of ajax with php and mysqli
+This is learning repository of basic of ajax with php and MySqli